Request line: Screening and editing

-Calls typically come into the studio on a multi-line telephone, which is equipped to connect callers to the audio console and onto the air via a telephone hybrid.
+Calls typically come into the studio on a multi-line telephone system, which is equipped to connect callers to the audio console and onto the air via a telephone hybrid.
 However, in modern broadcasting, this is not always the case.

-Call screeners may take the calls initially in an adjacent room (or simply away from the microphone), in order to determine which ones would get onto the air, particularly in the case of a talk show.
-Most call-in shows have special software which the screener types the caller's information into, which in turn appears on the computer in front of the host.
-This is how he or she knows how to introduce the caller by name and often by location.
-This in turn alerts the caller, who has often been on hold for several minutes and may be listening to the radio or TV instead of the line, that he or she is now on the air.
+Call screeners may take the calls initially in an adjacent room (or simply away from the microphone), in order to determine which ones would get onto the air, with the screener entering the caller's name and city into the station's automation system to allow the on-air personality to introduce the caller.
+This in turn alerts the caller, who has often been on hold for several minutes and may be listening to the radio or TV instead of the line, that they are now on the air.
 Such a notification is often also a part of broadcast law if the caller may not have called with the expectation of being on the air.

 A brief broadcast delay may be used to allow profanity or other inappropriate content (and possibly the caller) to be dropped, or voice tracking may be used to record calls to a computer, where the call can be digitally edited for time and content.
-This method is most common with contest winners or callers to "all-request" shows like Delilah, and is done quickly for airplay just a few minutes later.
+Often with programs such as Delilah, the line may be active even when the show is not broadcasting and direct to an answering service where the screener will determine if the caller's request and story works with the show and help the caller provide a proper tone when they're on-air, and the host will speak to the caller during the day before the show airs to edit the call and seamlessly edit it into a show's timeline; as Delilah has multiple shows for different radio formats, this may mean that a call will not air on certain stations if the caller's song choice is incompatible with its usual playlist.

+For call-in contests, the caller is often told immediately by the on-air personality while off-air if they have won while the song plays on-air, a live reaction is recorded for playback after the song ends, and while it airs on the radio, the caller's required information is being taken by the screener to make sure the caller is eligible to win the contest and to inform them of guidelines to pick up the prize.